HTML & CSS Done Right - by Yalco

 • On the lecture webpage, playgrounds created to facilitate the learning and review of CSS are provided for each topic as follows.

-• You can learn various examples of utilizing the corresponding CSS properties while checking which types of values can be used.
+• You can learn various examples of how to utilize the corresponding CSS properties while checking what types of values can be used.

 What will change